Springdale, Brampton

 Springdale is a large suburban district in Brampton, Ontario, Canada covering 4000 acres in the northern part of the city.
 It is generally bounded by Countryside Drive to the north, Bovaird Drive to the south, Heart Lake Road to the west, and Airport Road to the east.
-Springdale is sometimes jocularly referred to as Singhdale due to its large population of Sikh Canadians, who make up 39.6% of the community's population and often have the surname Singh.
+Springdale is known for its large population of Sikh Canadians, who make up 39.6% of the community's population.